joypauls/joypauls.dev-hugo/content/posts/contrast_enhancement/index.md

 f(I) = a * I + b
 $$

-Because $a > 1$, the image’s histogram will be stretched and we’ll see it’s contrast increase.
+Because $a > 1$, the image’s histogram will be stretched and we’ll see its contrast increase.
 You can think of this as the difference between pixels being multiplied so that they spread out.
 Modifying $b$ in the equation will directly add or remove brightness from the image - this is needed to offset the fact that a value of $a$ greater than 1 also increases the total brightness, and that may not be desired.

 To create the contrast-enhanced image shown in the beginning, the following equation was used: